ronnieschuurbiers/zf2-assetic-module/README.md

 ### Caching

-The ZF2Assetic module has some basic built-in support for (server side) caching.
+The ZF2 Assetic module has some basic built-in support for (server side) caching.
 This is disabled by default, but can be enabled in the configuration.
 When enabled the module will compare the last modified time of the asset in Assetic and of the asset file on the webserver.
 Only if the asset in Assetic is newer it will write the asset to the webserver path.

 ### Cache busting